monicascicom/hello-world/README.md

 # hello-world
-monica learns the basics of web development. i created this github account to host my webpages as i learn the basics of web development. i discovered how to reverse the direction of text in html5 and that was exciting.
+monica learns the basics of web development. i created this github account to host my webpages as i learn the basics of web development. i'm taking over the world, one html tag at a time.